joedono/Game-Off-2017/README.md

 When the game is all completed and packaged up, you'll be able to download it on [itch.io](http://itch.io/) or from this page through that "# releases" link up above.

 ## Running the game
-Until the game is completed, here's how you can check out the "in progress" version of the game.

 Otherwise, here's how to play the most up-to-date version:
 1. Download and install the appropriate version of [Love2D](http://love2d.org/) for your operating system.
 This game uses version 0.10.
 2. Download the latest release of this game [here](https://github.com/joedono/Game-Off-2017/releases).